-When talking about how to reheat pulled pork, let’s start with sous vide, which is French for “under vacuum.”
-This is one of the best methods you can use to make sure your pulled pork is tender and moist.
+When talking about how to reheat leftover pulled pork, let’s start with sous vide, which is French for “under vacuum.”
+This is one of the best methods you can use to make sure your pulled pork leftovers are tender and moist.

 For this technique, you’ll need sous vide machine.
 I’m guessing this isn’t something you have on hand.
 That’s alright.

 You can also use a big cooking pot and a vacuum sealer.

 If you are reheating leftover pulled pork that’s frozen, leave it to thaw for 24 hours.

 The sous vide machine or the cooking pot should reach an internal temperature of 165 degrees.
 Remember, the water should be hot, but it mustn’t be boiling.

-Once the desired temperature is reached, put the meat you previously placed in a vacuum-sealed bag in the cooking pot.
+Once the desired internal temperature is reached, put the meat you previously placed in a vacuum-sealed bag in the cooking pot.
 Don’t open the bag, and make sure it’s completely submerged.

 Leave the bag in the pot for about 30 to 45 minutes for every inch of meat thickness.

 This is also a good method to use if you want to reheat frozen pulled pork.
 In that case, leave the meat in the water for an additional thirty minutes.

 There’s no need to add any extra sauces or moisture.